 The study did not look at the UK’s use of tax incentives, but the latest data shows that £5.1 billion of tax relief helped to fund £36.5 billion of R&D expenditure in 2017-18 – meaning the Government supports around £7.15 worth of spending for every £1 of support it makes available through R&D tax credits.

-To find out how we can assist you and your clients with R&D tax credit claims via our innovative software, please contact us.
+To find out how we can assist you and your clients with R&D tax credit claims via our innovative software, contact us for a demo today.